jordibisbal/maybe-php/resources/documentation/Maybe.md

 $this->assertInstanceOf(Some::class, $either);
 $this->assertEquals(42, $either->get());

-// Until Either::resolve() is called, the close $increment is not invoked, so neither
+// Until Maybe::resolve() is called, the close $increment is not invoked, so neither
 // the value gets changed nor the side effect occurs.
 ```